Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Understanding Decision-Making Processes

 A central element of the work of Jameson et al.~\cite{Jameson2022} is the identification of common \emph{choice patterns}, i.e., typical ways of how users make decisions.
 Analogously, corresponding mechanisms and strategies that can be implemented to support these choice patterns and the overall decision process are discussed.
 As an example, consider the pattern of \emph{attribute-based choice}, where users evaluate individual features of each item to make an assessment of its suitability or desirability, either from an individual perspective or from the perspective of the group.
 To support such a choice pattern, a recommender system may not only provide the relevant information about the features of the items, but may also help the user to focus on a relevant subset of the features, i.e., explain what the decisive criteria might be.
 In addition, the recommender system might also support side-by-side comparison of different alternatives.
 In a group recommendation setting, presenting the preferences of individual group members---per group member or in an aggregated form in a \emph{shared representation}---may be an effective way of supporting a group's decision process.

 Another example of a choice pattern is called \emph{socially based choice}.
 One form of this social choice pattern in an individual recommendation setting would be the consideration of other users' ratings for certain items.
 The average rating score of an item on a platform is commonly known to influence individual decisions~\cite{Xitong2018Impact}.
 In a group recommendation scenario, additional factors come into play.
 A prime example mentioned above is \emph{conformity}, where group members might adapt their choices according to the examples or expectations of the group.
 The extent of this behavior can depend on a variety of factors, e.g., if group members know and like each other.
-An extreme form of such conformity patterns can result in the undesirable phenomenon of \emph{groupthink}, where there is little critical reflection and independent decision-making, which may ultimately lead to poor choices.
-A related phenomenon in GRS is that of \emph{emotional contagion}, where individuals make choices of which they believe that they lead to satisfaction for other people~\cite{Masthoff2022GRSBeyond}.
-Potentially one could deal with these phenomena by anonymizing group members, which may on the contrary have detrimental effects on trust and credibility among group members.
+An extreme form of such conformity patterns can result in the mostly undesirable phenomenon of \emph{groupthink}, where there is little critical reflection and independent decision-making, which may ultimately lead to poor choices.
+A related phenomenon in GRS is that of \emph{emotional contagion}, where individuals make choices which they believe may please other group members~\cite{Masthoff2022GRSBeyond}.
+Potentially one could deal with these phenomena by anonymizing group members.
+However, such a solution may have detrimental effects on the trust and credibility of the system behavior.